eye-division/susanmoxley/_posts/2017-06-09-emotional-health--mental-wellbeing-a-kaleidoscope-view-to-supporting-the-supporters-around-vulnerable-children.md

 **There is a need for something that extends beyond informal cups of coffee. **

-Preferably too, something that is not about consulting on someone else's agency plans - not that parent-carers mind this-&nbsp; but when it's the only for of 'support' for the load they carry, being repeatedly asked, can a little wearing.&nbsp;
+Preferably too, something that is not about consulting on someone else's agency plans - not that parent-carers mind this-&nbsp; but when it's the only for of 'support' for the load they carry, being repeatedtly asked, it can a little wearing.&nbsp;

 **Friends** are good (especially those that are treading a similar path) but there are limits to what we can do for each other.
 And before anyone mentions an App, please don't. **Buttons are not support**, at least not for those of us borne in the late 1960s…..